John E. Mack: Death

-On Monday, September 27, 2004, while in London to lecture at a T. E. Lawrence Society-sponsored conference, Mack was killed by a drunken driver heading west on Totteridge Lane.
+On Monday, September 27, 2004, while in London to lecture at a T. E. Lawrence Society-sponsored conference, Mack was killed by a drunk driver heading west on Totteridge Lane.
 He was walking home alone, after a dinner with friends, when he was struck at 11:25 p.m. near the junction of Totteridge Lane and Longland Drive.
-He lost consciousness at the scene of the accident and was pronounced dead shortly thereafter.
-The driver, Raymond Czechowski, an IT manager, was arrested at the scene, and later entered a plea of guilty by careless driving while under the influence of alcohol.
+He lost consciousness at the scene of the crash and was pronounced dead shortly thereafter.
+The driver, Raymond Czechowski, an IT manager, was arrested at the scene and later entered a plea of guilty to careless driving while under the influence of alcohol.
 Mack's family requested leniency for the driver in a letter to the Wood Green Crown Court.
 "Although this was a tragic event for our family," the letter reads, "we feel [the accused's] behavior was neither malicious nor intentional, and we have no ill will toward him since we learned of the circumstances of the collision."
-The driver, Ray Czechowski served 6 months and was disqualified from driving for 3 years.
+The driver, Ray Czechowski, served 6 months and was disqualified from driving for 3 years.